saylerb/hang-in-there-boilerplate/pull_request_template.md

 ## Feature Description
 >Clearly and concisely describe the feature.

-Refactored innerHTML in order to get saved posters to show up, but still having problems getting more than one mini-poster to show up.
+Refactored innerHTML in order to get saved posters to show up.
+Show saved posters button now shows all of the saved posters.

 ## Analysis and Design
 >Analyze and attach the design documentation, if any.